mattys1/nvim-config/README.md

-Personal readme config, single file cause i cant't be bothered to split it up.
+Personal nvim config, single file cause i can't be bothered to split it up.